rhiot/gitbook/cloudplatform/adapters/websocket.md

 More information about [STOMP over Websocket](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/websocket.html#websocket-stomp
 ).
-[You can also use your browser](https://github.com/jmesnil/stomp-websocket) to pub/sub some message to CloudPlatform enviroment
+[You can also use your browser](https://github.com/jmesnil/stomp-websocket) to pub/sub some messages to CloudPlatform enviroment

 ## Starting Websocket protocol adapter